bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images/image037.png){width="3.3in"
-height="1.4413790463692038in"}The Open Graph Protocol is a set of Metadata rules that allow web pages to describe themselves to social networks.\
+height="1.4413790463692038in"}The Open Graph Protocol is a set of Metadata rules that allow web pages to describe themselves to social networks.
-There are many Metadata options available within the protocol, but before you learn about them, let\'s first discuss how the Open Graph Protocol Metadata is defined.
+There are many Metadata options available within the protocol, but before you learn about them, let&apos;s first discuss how the Open Graph Protocol Metadata is defined.

 Earlier in this lesson, you learned that Meta tags are defined inside of